Ben-Kerman/immersive/doc/card-export.md

 E.g. if the screenshot time is set to `15:00.000` and the current timestamp in the video is also `15:00.000`, pressing `s` will unset the screenshot time.

-If no times are set the start will be that start of the first subtitle, the end will be the end of the last subtitle, and the screenshot will be the frame that's visible when the export happens.
+If no times are set, the clip will begin at the start of the first subtitle and end at the end of the last subtitle.
+The screenshot will be the frame that's visible when the export happens.

-`k` resets the selection and times. `p` plays the audio that would be exported with the current selection/times. `d` ends subtitle selection mode and starts the target word selection. `f` exports the selection immediately without any target words. `F` does the same but opens the [export menu](#export-menu) first.
+`k` resets the selection and times. `p` plays the audio that would be exported with the current selection/times. `d` ends the subtitle selection and begins target word selection. `f` exports the selection immediately without any target words. `F` does the same but opens the [export menu](#export-menu) first.